Search for the Golden Dolphin: Plot and gameplay

 The game takes place in 1799 and the player plays as a United States Navy Officer with the mission of retrieving U.S.S.
 Golden Dolphin stolen by pirates.
 The player must use clues given to them to determine the ship's position, as well as how to retrieve it.

 The gameplay has a design philosophy of "intellectual stimulation", requiring the player to use a level of imagination and innovation rather than aggression.
 This was favoured over a shoot-em-up style of gameplay that sees the player "mindlessly clicking a mouse to eliminate the bad guys".

 Critical reception

 Tom Houston of Just Adventure felt that the game's strengths ultimately outweighed its weaknesses, giving it a B+.
 Inside Mac Games' William Lemmon wrote that the game did contain some bad acting and ill thought out puzzles, and that it would be uninteresting to players who didn't care for the historical setting.
 Lisa Karen Savignano of Allgame thought that while the game as a whole was "really great", it was hampered by the "extremely annoying and frustrating" character interaction interface.
 Quandary's Steve Ramsey gave the game a mixed review and ultimately awarded it a rating of 1 start out of 5.
 The Cincinnati Post noted the while the game was "intended for youngsters", it had appeal to older players too.

-Computer Times awarded the game with its Editor's Choice award, deeming it "one of the most professionally designed CD-ROM adventures we've ever reviewed".
+Computer Times awarded the game with its Editor's Choice award, deeming it "one of the most professionally designed CD-ROM adventures" they reviewed.